hidekatsu-izuno/vue-history-state/README.md

 A current page number (an integer beginning with 0).

-By defalut this method always returns 0 on server.
+This method always returns 0 on server.

 #### data